 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 Shortlisting meetings to consider applicants for interview are chaired by the Director of the MSc course and include a minimum of two members of the MSc Committee.
-Students will be assessed on their academic results, enthusiasm and academic references.
+Applicants will be assessed on their academic results, relevant experience, enthusiasm and academic references.

-Interviews will be held either person or by Skype/videoconference.
-The format of the interview is a discussion of your research experience or recent scientific project, followed by a question-and-answer session designed to investigate your:
+The format of the interview is a discussion of the applicant's research experience or recent scientific project, followed by a question-and-answer session designed to investigate the applicant's: